 Men and women are happy when they feel that what they are learning will be of use to them and they can use it to improve the way they live.
 They need to be able to use what we teach them to improve the way they do things, to know what to do about the things they are worried about and to help them understand what they believe in better.

-Our teaching could help them with worries about how to look after their family (women), or their importance or level among the other men in the village (men).
+Our teaching could help them with worries about how to look after their family or their importance or level among the other people in the village.
 These problems that men and women often think and maybe talk about are important and we must not forget about them in our teaching.

 When we are teaching men and women we must make sure that what we are teaching makes a difference to these problems that they have.
 We must remember that the course participants are not only duck farmers but are, more importantly, members of a village community, part of a family and that they are worried about improving the lives of themselves and their families, getting enough money for their needs and what their level and importance is, in the village.